• Home

 Yes, you sure can!
 Once the bread is cooled, tightly wrap in plenty of plastic wrap or in a freezer ziploc bag.
 If doing so, I’d wait and ice the loaf after unthawing, so that it doesn’t come off on the wrap.

 So, here’s to the season.
 Eggnog anyone?
-This Cranberry Eggnog Bread brings all the wonderful flavors of the season into a perfect bread waiting to be enjoyed.
+This Cranberry Eggnog Bread brings all the wonderful flavors of the season into a delicious eggnog bread waiting to be enjoyed.

 For your baking tray or next holiday gathering, here are more holiday recipes to try.